MariusJorgensen/mariusjorgensen.github.io_3/_posts/_2017-11-20-test-your-api-with-cucumber-and-ruby.md

 tags: [code, cucumber, bdd, airborne, rspec, ruby, api, development, testing, test automation, automation]
 layout: single
 author_profile: true
+read_time: true
 ---

-Have you ever had the epiphany of how great it would be if everyone in the business could help to get your API more tested?
-Wouldn’t that be just fa-ntastic?
-I know, right?
-Not just unit tested, but real life tested.
+How great wouldn't it be to have some kind of API test framework that can use the business domain language to write your tests in?
+It would result in the possibility of more people across your business being able to contribute to getting the API better tested.
+With real life scenarios!

 Well, I can tell you now, that by the time you’ve finished this intro, you would have the tools to do that!
 Great, huh?